Planning a funeral ahead of time

 Tell at least one person where this document lives.
 Written wishes are not legally binding the way a will is, but they give your family permission and direction when they need it most.

-How prepaid funeral plans work
+How prepaid plans work

 The cautions to weigh